 Laura has been working in neurology since 2006 when she worked in brain and spinal cord injury rehabilitation at the Shepherd Center Rehabilitation Hospital in Atlanta.
 While working as a certified neurosurgical assistant, Laura earned her Bachelor of Science in Neurobiology and Behaviors from Georgia State University, and her Master of Medical Science degree from Emory University School of Medicine, both in Atlanta.

 Today, she focuses her energies on outpatient pain management and general neurology.
 She’s an active member of her local chapter of the American Academy of Physician Assistants.
 For her skills, she has been certified by the National Commission on Certification of Physician Assistants.

 Khurram Nazir, MD, serves Brain & Spine Specialists as a neurologist and neurophysiologist.
+He is board-certified in both clinical neurophysiology and headache medicine.
 Dr. Nazir brings his extensive neurological experience to patients in the Panama City, Florida, area.

 A native of Pakistan, Dr. Nazir earned his medical degree at Allama Iqbal Medical College in Lahore, Pakistan, and completed his internship there as well.
 Dr. Nazir first moved to the United States in order to perform clinical research at Harvard Medical Center in Boston.

 After his time at Harvard, Dr. Nazir trained in neurology at North Shore University Hospital in Long Island, New York.
 During his final year of residency, he served as chief resident.
 He then completed an additional year at North Shore University Hospital, in order to receive fellowship training in clinical neurophysiology.